 CAE Use of English (C1)

 Here you can find CAE Use of English (C1) practice exercises – you can do them online or save in PDF.
-We also have detailed explanation of each task.
+There is also a detailed explanation for each task.

 The exercises are a great addition to your CAE preparation, and can also complement your general language practice.
 The exercises have answer keys as well as answer explanations to help you understand the language and the logic of the answers.
+Sample sentences are marked with a ✔ symbol.
 Click on each part to see the exercises, like CAE Use of English Part 1 right below.

 CAE Use of English Part 1